 I loved the fact that it was a game that made the kids think and is engaged, plus not staring at a screen for a while.

 “Each pack contains everything you need to create your very own escape room in your own home.
 Wall posters, cards to display, hangers for door handles, ID cards, and secret envelopes are just some of the things you might ﬁnd inside the pack along with clues to solve and awesome puzzles to crack.”

 I put all the contents of the game onto the floor of the girl’s room.
 I then proceeded to read the instructions to understand what I needed to do.
 There are a lot of little clue cards and a few posters that need to be stuck around the room, on each card/poster it says where you should put them.
 Some will say stick on the wall and others say they should be near the exit and so on.

 If the kids did decide to play in teams how do they negotiate time with the clue book and code cracker?
 This might prove difficult.
-Oh well, currently it was just the girls and their mate, so a total of 3 kids and originally I was playing but I had to spend time distracting the four year old so that he would leave the older kids alone to solve the puzzles.
+Oh well, currently it was just the girls and their mate, so a total of 3 kids originally I was playing but I had to spend time distracting the four-year-old so that he would leave the older kids alone to solve the puzzles.

 Initial thoughts of the game

 At first, we didn’t really know what we were doing.
 The kids and I were in teams.
 This was proving hard due to not having time at the clue book and one team saying that what they were looking at was super important.